 Underneath, you can also include the KPIs you will set yourself to guide you in achieving these numbers.
 For example, you can set yourself a guideline for how many CVs you need to send, how many candidate meetings you need to arrange, how many client meetings you need to arrange and so on.

-To download this template, please enter your email below, click download business plan and you’ll be redirected to the template.
+To download this template, please add your email below and you’ll be redirected to the template.

 This step-by-step guide should give your hiring manager a clear idea of your plan.
 If executed successfully, you’ve already demonstrated your commitment, knowledge and commercial acumen before even attending an interview.